If We Ever Meet Again

-"If We Ever Meet Again" is a song by American producer Timbaland.
+"If We Ever Meet Again" is a song by American producer and rapper Timbaland.
 It was released on December 1, 2009, as the fourth single from his third studio album Shock Value II (2009).
-The song features singer Katy Perry and served as the album's second worldwide single.
+The song features American singer Katy Perry and served as the album's second worldwide single.
 Timbaland's brother Sebastian also has uncredited vocals at the end of the song.
-"If We Ever Meet Again" reached number one in the Czech Republic and New Zealand while peaking within the top 10 in Australia, Austria, Belgium, Canada, France, Germany, Ireland, Israel, Italy, Norway, Poland, Slovakia, Spain, Switzerland, and the United Kingdom.
+"If We Ever Meet Again" reached number one in New Zealand while peaking within the top 10 in Australia, Austria, Belgium, Canada, France, Germany, Ireland, Israel, Italy, Norway, Poland, Slovakia, Spain, Switzerland, and the United Kingdom.
 The song was later included on the deluxe edition of Perry's third studio album, Teenage Dream.

 Background

 Timbaland told MTV News that will.i.am's work on "I Gotta Feeling" by the Black Eyed Peas inspired him to make "If We Ever Meet Again": "When I did this song, I was in love with this record called..... you're gonna be surprised.
 The record didn't have anything to do with ['If We Ever Meet Again'], but when I heard [the Black Eyed Peas'] "I Gotta Feeling", I said, 'I want a record just like that on my album.'
 I said, 'I gotta do me a "I Gotta Feeling" record.'
 Me and one of my producers, Jim Beanz, we came up with this concept.
 I said, '["I Gotta Feeling"] is happy, but I like it.'
 It gives a good feeling".
 On the record, Timbaland sings, instead of raps: "It's not like it's incredible singing, but it made sense for me and it fits my voice," he explained.
 "To get somebody else to sing it, it might sound too overdone.
 I like it better with mistakes — I make mistakes.
 With me singing it, it gives it a different kind of swagger to it".
-Katy Perry sang the second verse, while Timbaland sang the first verse.
+Perry sang the second verse, while Timbaland sang the first verse.
 In the chorus, both of them sang together.
 The last rap verse is performed by Timbaland's brother Sebastian, but he is uncredited.